a04b04/redfish-inventory-cli/README.md

     position=4
 ```

-During asset creation the CLI will:
+During creation the CLI will:

 1. Validate the supplied JSON file.
 2. Validate the required asset fields.
 3. Parse the uploaded Redfish JSON.
-4. Ask the user for a JSON search term.
+4. Ask for a JSON search term.
-5. Search the Redfish JSON recursively.
+5. Search recursively through the JSON.
-6. Display all matching JSON paths.
+6. Display matching JSON paths.
-7. Allow the user to select the required path.
+7. Allow one or more paths to be selected.
-8. Ask the user to provide a display name for the selected field.
+8. Ask for a display name for each selected field.
+9. Allow additional searches if required.
-9. Build the asset payload.
+10. Build the asset payload.
-10. Create the asset.

-The generated payload matches the backend schema:
+11. Submit the asset to the backend API.

+Generated payload:

 ```json
 {